steveshogren/10-minute-vim-exercises/book_sample_multiple_repeat.md

 #### Exercise - Edit and Delete

-Use the file "ozymandias.txt" to prepend "Line " to all lines with poetry on them with a single `:g` command.
+Use the file [ozymandias.txt](ozymandias.txt) to prepend "Line " to all lines with poetry on them with a single `:g` command.
 Then delete the lines that do not have any poetry on them with a single `:g` command.

 #### Exercise - Move

-On a fresh copy of "ozymandias.txt", move all lines with just a number to the bottom of the file.
+On a fresh copy of [ozymandias.txt](ozymandias.txt), move all lines with just a number to the bottom of the file.

 #### Exercise - Print

-On a fresh copy of "ozymandias.txt", print all lines with poetry.
+On a fresh copy of [ozymandias.txt](ozymandias.txt), print all lines with poetry.